Updated: Dec 7, 2022

 However, let's just start by talking about how to prepare your once-fired brass so that it will help eliminate any unwanted inconsistencies.
 There‘s a billion ways to do this, you might have a different method, and that's great.
 Here's how I do it, in hopes that it might help out some new reloaders.

 1. Cleaning your brass.

 Now, I'm not going to tell you how to clean your brass and this is pretty self-explanatory.
-Make sure the insides of your primer pockets are clean and spotless.
+Make sure the insides of your primer pockets are clean.
 I'd recommend using a tool like this so you can easily remove the primers from your brass before cleaning.
-If you leave those primers inside your brass while cleaning, good luck removing all that crap that builds up in there.
+If you leave those primers inside your brass while cleaning, good luck removing everything that builds up inside the pocket.
 If you have some secret formula on how to get inside the primer pockets and make them mirror finish without having to remove the primers, please let me know.
 You got a million-dollar idea.
 Of course, I'm sure if you wet tumble for 3 days it will probably be pretty clean.
-"But who got time for dat?"
+"But, who has got time for that?"
 I certainly don't.

 Cleaning your brass will also protect your die and help you inspect for case cracks.
 Let's be honest, I'm sure there are a few guys in here who pride themselves on how shiny they can get their brass.
 For god's sake, some of your guy's stuff I swear I can see my reflection from looking at it through my phone!

-Regardless, if you let that residue constantly build up in your dies, you can scratch your brass and most importantly, that residue can drop off into your cases and add some unwanted substances to your powder charges.
+Regardless, if you let residue constantly build up in your dies, you can scratch your brass and it will eventually lead to the degradation of your dies.

 2. Primer Pockets Checking and Deburring